martijntakken/Azure-Sentinel/Playbooks/VirusTotal/readme.md

 <a name="prerequisites"></a>

 ### Prerequisites for using and deploying Custom Connector
-1. Playbook templates leverage VirusTotal for IP enrichment.
-To use this VirusTotal capabilities,generate a Virus Total API key.
+1. Playbook templates leverage VirusTotal for enrichment.
+To use this VirusTotal capabilities,generate a Virus Total API key first.
 Refer this link [ how to generate the API Key](https://developers.virustotal.com/v3.0/reference#getting-started)

 <a name="deployment"></a>
 ### Deployment instructions
 1. Deploy the Custom Connector and playbooks by clicking on "Deploy to Azure" button.
 This will take you to deplyoing an ARM Template wizard.
 2. Fill in the required parameteres:
     * Name

-<a name="postdeployment"></a>

-### Post-Deployment instructions
-#### a.
-Authorize connections
-Once deployment is complete, you will need to authorize each connection.
-For each API connection resource:
- 1. Click edit API connection
- 1. Fill in the necessary information
- 1. Click Authorize
- 1. Sign in
- 1. Click Save
- 1. Repeat steps for other connection.

-#### b.
-Select Teams channel
-The Teams channel to which the adaptive card will be posted will need to be configured.

-1. Click the Azure Logic app resource
-1. Edit the Logic App
-1. Find the 'Post adaptive card in a chat or channel' action
-1. Select a Team and Channel
-1. Save the Logic App

-#### c.
-Configurations in Azure Sentinel
-1. Enable Azure Sentinel Analytics rules that create alerts and incidents which includes the relevant entities.
-1. Configure automation rule(s) to trigger the playbooks.

 <a name="references"></a>